datasciencefreshman2000/Taiwan-Stock-Backtesting/README.md

-# Taiwan-Stock-Backtesting
+# Stock-Backtesting
-Someone Taiwan Stock Backtesting, starting with 0050, willl do more in the future
+Some Stock Backtesting, starting with QQQ, willl do more in the future